vteja11/Driving-assistantance-for-accident-prevention-using-IOV/README.md

 1. Decision server: That is additional functional server which collects information from RSU nodes about the traffic (if the nodes are under load condition then power consumption in node is high).
 2. RSU: Road side unit (RSU) devices are working as Wi-Fi or access point for vehicle nodes and for similar nodes (other RSU) these devices are working as connected link nodes.
 These RSUs are connected using a backbone bus and in direct communication with the server.
 3. Vehicle: These are MANET fully functional devices which are able to send and receive data from other devices and also behave as router node.
-4. Improvements: This is our main goal to achieve the following prospective over the proposed research work.